 Open Houses.
 These informal sessions use visualization techniques to foster discussion and elicit comment from all segments of the community including agency staff, public and elected officials.
-Open Houses are held in conjunction with RTP and TIP updates, as well as major planning studies.
+Open houses are held in conjunction with RTP and TIP updates, as well as major planning studies.
 They are widely advertised.

 Committee Meetings.
-Efforts are made to schedule meetings of the two standing committees and ad hoc committees at convenient times and locations as determined in consultation with committee members.
-Meetings are advertised in newspaper display ads and agendas are mailed to an interested-parties list.
+Efforts are made to schedule meetings of the three standing committees and ad hoc committees at convenient times and locations as determined in consultation with committee members.
+Meetings may be advertised in newspaper display ads and agendas are mailed to an interested-parties list.
 Meeting materials are posted on the web site.
 Oregon Public Meetings Law requires that all meetings of governing bodies be noticed in advance, be open to the public, be held in an accessible location, and the minutes be published.

 Comment Periods.
 Legal Advertising.
-Formal public comment periods are initiated for draft UPWP, RTP, TIP and Air Quality Conformity Determination, Public Participation Plan and major funding decisions.
+Formal public comment periods are initiated for draft UPWP, RTP, TIP and Air Quality Conformity Determination (AQCD), Public Participation Plan and major funding decisions.
 All comment periods are 30 days, except for the Public Participation Plan's 45 day review period, and 21-day review period for amendments to adopted plans and programs.
-Public hearings and initiation of comment periods are advertised in the Legal Notices section of the Daily Courier (newspaper of record), Grants Pass, OR, and the Rogue River Press.
+Public hearings and initiation of comment periods may be advertised in the Press Release section of the Daily Courier (newspaper of record), Grants Pass, OR, the Rogue River Press, and the Mail Tribune.
 Additional advertising may be purchased.
 All comments received are retained in the project record.

 Public Hearings.
 The Policy Committee conducts public hearings for plan and program updates and other key funding decisions.
-All public hearings are advertised at least 30 days in advance (see Comment Periods above).